 White House officials have reported that the President is planning to lay out more aggressive strategies in the upcoming months to lower the cost of higher education.

-Additionally, congressional officials are hoping to attempt a rewrite of the Higher Education Act come fall, in hopes to begin the process of curbing college costs for students.
+Additionally, congressional officials are hoping to attempt a rewrite of the Higher Education Act come fall, in hopes to begin the process of curbing college costs

 Without action, the loan rates would have remained at the doubled rate of 6.8 percent.